Coinward/messenger-app-android/README.md

 ## 150 Messenger for Android
 150 Messenger is an open-source app with real-time messaging, voice and video call features.
 This repo contains the source code for 150 Messenger App for Android.
-The GitHub repository for iOS version is [here](https://github.com/150/messenger-app-ios).

 ### Features
 - One-on-one messaging and Group chat